-The undergraduate degrees offered by the Chemistry Department provide specialized knowledge in chemistry as indicated by the chemistry program learning outcomes.
+The undergraduate degrees offered by the Chemistry Department provide specialized knowledge in chemistry as indicated by the Undergraduate Program Learning Objectives.
 Required course work in physics, biology, mathematics, and general education, when combined with the chemistry curriculum, leads to the development of broad integrative knowledge.
 Not only does a student have to exhibit intellectual skills, they also have to demonstrate that they can apply the knowledge gained to address complex chemical problems productively as individuals and in groups.
 By engaging the chemistry curriculum together with the general education course work, students in the chemistry degree programs will gain a better understanding of their social and global responsibilities and the role chemistry plays in today's society.

-Read more about our department, facilities, and career opportunities in chemistry at: About the SJSU Chemistry Department.
+Read more about our department, facilities, and career opportunities with the SJSU Chemistry Department: Click Here.

 Program Learning Outcomes and Curriculum Map for BA and BS Degrees in Chemistry